dataengineergaurav/personal-finance-assistant/README.md

 ### 3. Database Configuration
 1. Create a new project in [Supabase](https://supabase.com/).
-2. Run the SQL provided in `setup_supabase.sql` in the Supabase SQL Editor to create the `expenses` table.
+2. Run the SQL provided in `data/setup.sql` in the Supabase SQL Editor to create the `expenses` and `income` tables.
 3. Obtain your `SUPABASE_URL` and `SUPABASE_SERVICE_ROLE_KEY` from the project settings.

 ### 4. Configuration